 Through simplifying a user's e-payment gateway experience, as well as by providing great deals, rewards and promotions with every use, we aim to make the ZCITY App Malaysia's top reward and payment gateway platform.
 Our longer-term goal is for the ZCITY App and its ever-developing technology to become one of the most well-known commercialized applications more broadly in Southeast Asia and Japan.

-As of December 5, 2022, we had over 2,312,114 registered users and over 1,998 registered merchants.
+As of September 25, 2023, we had 2,642,404 registered users and 2,025 registered merchants.

 Corporate Structure